Katia and Maurice Krafft: Legacy

 The Krafft Medal honours the Kraffts' memory and is awarded every four years by the International Association of Volcanology and Chemistry of the Earth's Interior to someone who has made significant contributions to volcanology through service to communities affected by volcanic activity.

 The Centre for the Study of Active Volcanoes at the University of Hawai'i at Hilo established a fund remembering the Kraffts, the Maurice and Katia Krafft Memorial Fund.
 Donations are directed to educate people in countries of high volcanic risk about the hazards active volcanoes pose.

+Filmmaker Werner Herzog made the documentary The Fire Within: A Requiem for Katia and Maurice Krafft in 2022.